Our Commitment: No animal testing for our cosmetic products

 Consumers often want to know whether we test our cosmetic products on animals.
 We would therefore like to explain our approach and the general legal framework:

-We do not test our cosmetic products on animals.
+We have a clear commitment: We do not test our cosmetic products on animals.
 This applies to both the products for home use available in the market and professional products used in hair salons.

 We have not carried out any tests on animals for our cosmetic products since the late 1980s, around 15 years before a respective EU ban came into effect in 2004.
 What is more, since March 2013, no cosmetic ingredient may be tested on animals in the EU.
 Naturally, we comply with this obligation.